-Department of Labor may, at any reasonable time, enter and inspect violation(s) will be issued to the employer.
+Without prior notification, authorized inspectors from the Oklahoma Department of Labor may, at any reasonable time, enter and inspect violation(s) will be issued to the employer.
 The notice will specify the time frame in which each violation must be corrected or a response provided.
-The Commissioner of Labor may require the violation(s) be corrected immediately and/or the alleged violator appear before the Commissioner or a designated representative at a specified time and place to answer the charges.
-PROPOSED PENALTIES Commissioner promulgated pursuant to the Act.
+The Commissioner of Labor may require the violation(s) be corrected immediately and/or the alleged violator appear before the Commissioner or a designated representative at a specified time and Commissioner promulgated pursuant to the Act.